jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 (2) Unless otherwise provided, the easement continues for the benefit of the person entitled, even though any buildings erected on the benefited land may be altered, or may be destroyed and replaced by other buildings.
 (3) A right conferred by the easement in respect of the defined area is not infringed by the erection on the burdened land of buildings of any height if no part of any building erected on that land encroaches on that area.

-### Subpart 4 — Covenants: operation
+### Subpart 4 — Covenants: Operation

 ### 301 Construction of covenants relating to land: benefits
 (1) This section applies to a covenant benefiting land of the covenantee, whether expressed in an instrument or implied by this Act or any other enactment in an instrument, and whether a positive covenant or a restrictive covenant.
 (2) Unless a contrary intention appears in the instrument, the covenant is enforceable by— (a) the covenantee; and
-  (b) the covenantee's successors in title; and
+  (b) the covenantee’s successors in title; and
-  (c) persons claiming through the covenantee or the covenantee's successors in title.
+  (c) persons claiming through the covenantee or the covenantee’s successors in title.
-(3) For the purposes of this section, the covenantee's successors in title include an occupier for the time being of the benefited land.
+(3) For the purposes of this section, the covenantee’s successors in title include an occupier for the time being of the benefited land.

 ### 302 Construction of covenants relating to land: burdens
 (1) This section applies to a covenant burdening land of the covenantor, whether expressed in an instrument or implied by this Act or any other enactment in an instrument, and whether a positive covenant or a restrictive covenant.
 (2) Unless a contrary intention appears in the instrument, the covenant binds— (a) the covenantor; and
-  (b) the covenantor's successors in title; and
+  (b) the covenantor’s successors in title; and
-  (c) persons claiming through the covenantor or the covenantor's successors in title.
+  (c) persons claiming through the covenantor or the covenantor’s successors in title.
 (3) For the purposes of this section,—
-  (a) the covenantor's successors in title include an occupier for the time being of the burdened land:
+  (a) the covenantor’s successors in title include an occupier for the time being of the burdened land:
   (b) a restrictive covenant may relate to a subject matter not in existence when the covenant is made.

 ### 303 Legal effect of covenants running with land
 (1) This section applies to a restrictive covenant, and also to a positive covenant coming into operation on or after 1 January 1987 (which is the application date specified in section 64A(6) of the Property Law Act 1952, as inserted by section 3 of the Property Law Amendment Act 1986), in either case whether expressed in an instrument or implied by this Act or any other enactment in an instrument, if—
-  (a) the covenant burdens land of the covenantor and is intended to benefit the owner for the time being of the covenantee's land; and
+  (a) the covenant burdens land of the covenantor and is intended to benefit the owner for the time being of the covenantee’s land; and
   (b) there is no privity of estate between the covenantor and the covenantee.
-(2) Every covenant to which this section applies, unless a contrary intention appears, is binding in equity on— (a) every person who becomes the owner of the burdened land (whether by acquisition from the covenantor or from any of the covenantor's successors in title, and whether or not for valuable consideration, and whether by operation of law or otherwise); and
+(2) Every covenant to which this section applies, unless a contrary intention appears, is binding in equity on— (a) every person who becomes the owner of the burdened land (whether by acquisition from the covenantor or from any of the covenantor’s successors in title, and whether or not for valuable consideration, and whether by operation of law or otherwise); and
   (b) every person who is for the time being the occupier of the burdened land.
-(3) Every covenant to which this section applies, unless a contrary intention appears, ceases to be binding on a person referred to in subsection (2) when that person ceases to be the owner or the occupier of the burdened land but without prejudice to that person's liability for any breach of the covenant arising before that person ceased to be the owner or occupier of the land.
+(3) Every covenant to which this section applies, unless a contrary intention appears, ceases to be binding on a person referred to in subsection (2) when that person ceases to be the owner or the occupier of the burdened land but without prejudice to that person’s liability for any breach of the covenant arising before that person ceased to be the owner or occupier of the land.
 (4) For the purposes of this section, a contrary intention must appear in the instrument in which the covenant is expressed or implied.
 (5) This section overrides any other rule of law or equity, but is subject to sections 304 to 306.

 ### 304 Whether, and to what extent, administrator bound by covenant to which section 303 applies
-(1) This section applies to an administrator of the estate of a person who was bound, at the time of that person's death, by a positive covenant to which section 303 applies.
+(1) This section applies to an administrator of the estate of a person who was bound, at the time of that person’s death, by a positive covenant to which section 303 applies.
 (2) The administrator is bound by the covenant—
-  (a) only if assets of the estate are available in the administrator's hands for meeting the obligations under the covenant; and
+  (a) only if assets of the estate are available in the administrator’s hands for meeting the obligations under the covenant; and
   (b) if so, only to the extent that they are so available.

 ### 305 How rights under covenant to which section 303 applies rank in relation to other unregistered interests